Bang's problem and symplectic invariants: Bang's problem for two directions of planks

-In this section we prove a particular case of Bang's problem with elementary methods.
-It is independent of the other parts of this paper, but we thought it makes sense to confirm another particular case of the conjecture.
-One may check that it does not follow from the result under the ``almost parallel'' assumption.
+In this section we prove a particular case of Bang's problem using elementary methods.
+It is independent of the symplectic considerations, but we thought it makes sense to confirm another particular case of the conjecture.
+One may check that it does not follow from the result under the ``almost parallel'' assumption of Theorem \ref{theorem:almost-par}.

 \begin{theorem} Let a convex body $K\subset \mathbb{R}^n$ be covered by a family of planks $P_1,\ldots, P_m$, whose normals have only two distinct directions.
 Then the sum of widths of the planks in the norm with the unit ball $K-K$ is at least $1$, that is the Bang conjecture holds in this case. \end{theorem}